Utilities functions

 Q-function.

-Calculate the unwrapped phase of a frequency response.
+Calculate the unwrapped phase the signal.

-tau_g(H, fs)
+tau_g(x, fs)

 Calculate the group delay of a frequency response.

-dispersion(H, fs, f0)
+dispersion(x, fs, f0)

 Calculate the dispersion of a frequency response.